sgcook/weather-app/README.md

 ## API

-The app makes calls to this API: [Click to see API documentation] (mcr-codes-weather-app.herokuapp.com)
+The app makes calls to this API: [Click to see API documentation](mcr-codes-weather-app.herokuapp.com)

 ## Dev dependencies